All Posts

 Other Considerations

-The reason braces endure as the go-to recommendation by most orthodontists is because they can treat any condition.
-Crooked teeth are caused by a variety of factors that include genetics, jaw size, poor myofunctional habits (e.g., thumb sucking, tongue thrusting, mouth breathing, etc.), malocclusion, poor nutrition, facial injuries, and more.
-While misaligned teeth usually pose no health risks, that’s not always true.
-As Healthline noted, crooked teeth can lead to some oral health complications.
+Braces endure as a go-to recommendation because they can treat virtually any condition.
+Crooked teeth can result from genetics, jaw size, oral habits (e.g., thumb sucking, tongue thrusting, mouth breathing), malocclusion, nutrition, injuries, and more.
+While misalignment doesn’t always create health risks, it can in some cases.
+As Healthline notes, crooked teeth may contribute to:

 • Periodontal disease.
-It can be hard to clean in between crooked teeth.
-This can result in tooth decay and gum disease.
-If left untreated, gum disease can lead to periodontitis, a more serious infection that can damage bones and teeth.
+Difficulty cleaning between crooked teeth can lead to tooth decay and gum disease.
+Left untreated, gum disease can progress to periodontitis, which can damage bone and teeth.

 • Chewing and digestion.
-Crooked teeth can also interfere with proper chewing, which may cause digestion problems.
+Misalignment can interfere with proper chewing, potentially affecting digestion.

 • Excess wear.
-Crooked teeth can also cause excess wear and tear on the teeth, gums, and jaw muscles, resulting in cracked teeth, jaw strain, temporomandibular joint disorder, and chronic headaches.
+Malocclusion can cause excess wear on teeth, gums, and jaw muscles, potentially contributing to cracked teeth, jaw strain, temporomandibular joint issues, and headaches.

 Our Advice

-Simply put, always confer with your dentist to determine the best option and get a referral to an orthodontist.
-For minor corrections, clear aligners may do the trick.
-Overall, however, braces endure as a time-honored, proven, and affordable treatment option for any patient with any condition.
+Always consult your dentist to determine the best option and obtain a referral to an orthodontist.
+For minor corrections, clear aligners may be sufficient.
+Overall, braces remain a time-tested, effective, and often more affordable option that can address a wider range of cases.

-Photos by Diana Polekhina on Unsplash and Rainier Ridao on Unsplash
+Photos by Diana Polekhina and Rainier Ridao on Unsplash.

 Let's brighten